 Course & Venue

 Races will take place on the south end of Wallowa Lake State Park.
 The race course will run southeast to southwest towards the marina.
 There will be courses which are approximately 500 and 250 meters as established by the Race Committee and described in the pre-race team.
 The special serpentine/slalom course will be one lane for each heat.
-The start and finish lines will be marked with buoys, and buoys will mark the halfway point and turns where appropriate for each race.
-Lane 4 is the eastern lane, closest to the southeast side of the lake shore, with Lane 1 on the outside toward the center of the lake.
+The start and finish lines will be marked with buoys, and buoys will mark the turns where appropriate for each race.
+Lane 1 is on the outside towards the center of the lake.
+Other lanes will be towards the park shore.
 Lanes will be marked as established by the Race Committee and communicated to the teams at the pre-race team briefing.

-Eight fiberglass dragon boats will be used with four dragon boats in a heat.
+Dragon boats will be the same brand (Swift 20-paddlers dragon boats).
 While one set of dragon boats is racing, the other set will be unloading and loading at the dock.
 Dragons in the Wallowas will provide PFDs (lifejackets) and paddles to participants who do not bring their own.
 Personal PFDs must be U.S. Coast Guard approved and may not include self-inflating jackets.
 Personal paddles must be IDBF-approved and fit into a paddle template.
 Wood and carbon fiber paddles are acceptable.
 It is recommended, but not required, that teams carry at least one extra paddle.
 Extra paddles may only be used in the event that a paddle breakage occurs during a race.
 Paddlers will be allowed to apply wax or other grip-assisting substances to their personally-owned paddles, but shall not apply wax or other substances to festival-owned paddles (this includes applying wax to the hands before using a festival-owned paddle).

 Tent Assignments and Park Rules